mumpf/knx-sensor/doc/knx-dev-setup.md

 Open https://github.com/mumpf/multiply-channels/releases

-Download the newest release of multiply-channels, currently it is the fourth beta
+Download the newest release of multiply-channels, currently it is the first final.

 The executable is MultiplyChannels.exe

-Ideally you save it to C:\Users\\\<username>\bin (usually you have to create bin directory)
+Save it to C:\Users\\\<username>\bin (usually you have to create bin directory)

 If this is not your ETS-PC, install ETS5 on this PC (ETS5.7.x demo is sufficient, even any 5.6.x should do)

 Go to the Visual Studio Code instance, which is containing the knx-sensor project

-Open file Sensormodul/src/Sensormodul.cpp

 Press Ctrl-Shift-P, enter "run test task" and click the appearing "Tasks: Run Test Task"

-In the following dropdown select "MultiplyChannels knx-sensor"
+In the following dropdown select "MultiplyChannels-Release knx-sensor"

 Wait for the success message in the terminal window

+The freshly build

+* Sensormodul-v1.0-10.knxprod
+* Sensormodul-v1.1-20.knxprod
+* Sensormodul-v1.2-40.knxprod
+* Sensormodul-v1.3-80.knxprod

-The freshly build Sensormodul.knxprod you will find in the src directory
+you will find in the release directory of the knx-sensor project

 You can import this knxprod in your ETS (minimum 5.6) like any other knxprod.